s4180t/BGInfoUpdater/README.md

 ## License

-- This project is available under [specify your license]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-- BGInfo is a part of Windows Sysinternals by Microsoft and has its own license terms
+Note: This project uses BGInfo from Microsoft Sysinternals which is licensed separately under Microsoft's Sysinternals Software License Terms.

 ## Support